DeviesDevelopment/blog/content/posts/2022-05-12_why-you-should-add-a-cypress-test-to-your-ci-cd-pipeline.md

 ---

-With end-to-end tests you can test a lot of aspects of your application with very little test code.
+In end-to-end tests with cypress you can test a lot of aspects of your application with very little test code.
 Below is basically the simplest test you can write with cypress.

 ```javascript
 it('should load main page', () => {